-Kidney transplant is one of the most prominent and lasting treatment options available for patients with end-stage kidney disease.
+A kidney transplant is one of the most prominent and lasting treatment options available for patients with end-stage kidney disease.
 In a kidney transplant, the diseased kidney is replaced with a healthy kidney extracted from a suitable donor.
-The healthy kidney can either be taken from a living donor or a deceased donor.
+A healthy kidney can either be taken from a living donor or a deceased donor.
 Kidney transplant surgery is performed in patients with chronic kidney failure, characterized by irreversible kidney damage.
 Patients may suffer from this condition due to uncontrolled hypertension, side effects of some medications, genetic disease that significantly affects the functioning of kidneys, and advanced stage of diabetes, among other reasons.
-Now with better infection control practices at the hospital and continuously evolving treatment strategies and approached, kidney transplant success rate has improved as compared to what it was decades before.
+Now with better infection control practices at the hospital and continuously evolving treatment strategies and approached, the kidney transplant success rate has improved as compared to what it was decades before.
 The duration of kidney transplant surgery is around 2 to4 hours.
 Generally, the dysfunctional kidney is not removed from the body during kidney transplantation.
 The new kidney right away starts functioning or it may take some time to come into action.
 Patients get discharged from the hospital within 5 to 7 days after surgery and need to visit the hospital for a routine checkup regularly.

 What are the functions of the kidney?

 The kidney is an essential organ in our body.
 It is interesting to note that although there are two kidneys present in the human body, only one kidney is enough to perform the physiological function.
 Kidneys are present on the right and left side, back of the abdominal cavity, just below the rib cage.
-Kidney performs the following functions in the human body:
+The kidney performs the following functions in the human body:

 - Removes wastes and toxic substances from the blood.

-- Maintain the pH level of blood
+- Maintain the pH level of the blood

 - Regulates the ion concentration